andrasq/node-restiq/Readme.md

 - `readBinary` - when reading the request body, gather the chunks into a Buffer instead of a utf8 string.
 Gathering to string is faster, but Buffers are more traditional for binary data.
-- `readTimeout` - when reading the request body, loop with setTimeout.
-   Define as falsy (0, false or null) to use setImmediate.
-If this is not specified, setTimeout is also the default.
+- `readImmediate` - when reading the request body, the loop can iterate with different strategies.
+If set to 0 (the default), it uses setTimeout which supports the highest throughput under load.
+Set to 1 for setImmediate and the highest throughput with just a few active connections.
+Set to 2 for on('data'), which is inbetween the two -- not as fast as the others, but not as slow either.
+As a rule of thumb, at 8 active connections or above 0 (setTimeout) will offer the highest throughput.

         var Restiq = require('restiq');
         var app = Restiq.createServer(options);